 We will only accept prescribed medicines that are in date, labelled, provided in the original container as dispensed by the pharmacist and include instructions for administration, their dosage and storage.
 Insulin is the exception, which must still be in date but will generally be available to schools inside an insulin pen or a pump, rather than its original container.

 Children who are able to use their own inhalers themselves are encouraged to carry it with them.
 If the child is too young or immature to take personal responsibility for their inhaler, staff should make sure that it is stored in a safe but readily accessible place, and clearly marked with the child's name.

 Controlled drugs will be securely stored in a secure container appropriate to type and the need and age of the child.
-We will ensure that the drugs such as Midazolam, are easily accessible in an emergency situation.
-A record will be kept of the amount of the controlled drug brought into school, and a record of doses administered will be kept in the same location as the drug.
+We will ensure that the drugs are easily accessible in an emergency situation.
+A record will be kept of any doses used and the amount of the controlled drug held in school and will be kept in the same location as the drug.